dfrappart/dfrappart.github.io/_posts/2025-10-25-VWAN_and_Routing_Intents.markdown

 ![illustration7](/assets/routingintent/vwanmultiplefw.png)

-Capitlaizing on the discussed matter, we know that we can manage routing configuration for spokes with a custom route table stating that all traffic should go to the local hub firewall to which a spoke is connected.
+Capitalizing on the discussed matter, we know that we can manage routing configuration for spokes with a custom route table stating that all traffic should go to the local hub firewall to which a spoke is connected.

 Under the condition that all spokes have a vnet range in the RFC 1918 range, we can assume that a vm in a blue spoke can find a route for a vm in another blue spoke.
 This statement is also true for yellow vms in differents yellow spokes (not represented on the schema, but you get the idea).